 21-22 Warwick Street, London W1B 5NE

-In a nutshell: This is Yotam Ottolenghi's main central London brasserie and focuses on sharing dishes of Middle Eastern and Asian cuisine.
+In a nutshell: One of Yotam Ottolenghi's two main central London restaurants - it focuses on sharing dishes of Middle Eastern and Asian cuisine.

 Theatre menu times: Monday - Friday 5:30pm - 6:30pm

 In a nutshell: Petersham Nurseries brought a little of their Richmond location into the heart of Covent Garden with an impressive space centred around a beautiful courtyard.
 You'll find a seasonal menu with Italian inspiration.

 Theatre menu offer: Two-courses for £29.50 or three for £34

 Theatre menu times: Monday - Saturday: 5pm - 6:30pm